Command Prompt Windows 10: What is it and how does it work?

 How does the command prompt work and why would you use it?

-The command prompt works at a more basic level than Windows, but that's is not to say it isn't powerful.
+The command prompt works at a more basic level than Windows, but that is not to say it isn't powerful.
 It means you gain more control over the PC and communicate with it in a more direct way.

-What about Windows Powershell?
+What about Windows PowerShell?